 Our long-lived assets include flight equipment and definite-lived intangible assets.
 We test long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be recoverable.

-During the six months ended June 30, 2017 and 2016, we recognized impairment charges for certain AeroTurbine leased engines.
+During the three months ended September 30, 2016, and the nine months ended September 30, 2017 and 2016, we recognized impairment charges for certain AeroTurbine leased engines.
 Please refer to Note 18-AeroTurbine restructuring for further details.